heraldapp/datadriventeam.org/README.md

 # 📈 Data Driven Team

-[Data Driven Team](https://www.datadriventeam.org) is a tactical guide to how customer-obsessed startups quantify user feedback and center their development processes around it.
+[Data Driven Team](https://www.datadriventeam.org) is an open source guide on how customer-obsessed startups consolidate, qualify, and quantify customer feedback to power product development.

 ## 🗺 Roadmap